ratt-ru/radiopadre/README.md

 Using with your own data
 ------------------------

-Copy example.ipynb into your data directory, and start ipython notebook there.
+Copy example.ipynb or view-everything.ipynb into your data directory, and start ipython notebook there.
 You will probably want to customize it for your data.
 Refer to extended-example.ipynb, and to the other notebooks in the repo for inspiration.

 Using with docker
 -----------------

-If you can't do the pip installabove for whatever reason, you can use padre with the radioastro/notebookdocker container.
+If you can't do the pip install above for whatever reason, you can use padre with the radioastro/notebookdocker container.
 Use the ```run-padre-docker.sh``` script to run it with docker.